YOU DON’T HAVE TO SIN

 We have permitted Satan to persuade us that Christ does not have the power to enable us to overcome sin.
 All kinds of doctrine have invaded Christian thinking that have as their foundation the concept that the new covenant does not include deliverance from sinful behavior:

-All of the above is false and misleading.
+All of the above are false and misleading.
 It is a spiritual blindness that rests on Christian people.
 They cannot see what is written clearly in the New Testament.

 There are many fine Christian people among Evangelicals.
 But they live righteous lives, not because of their doctrine but in spite of it.